Splash Planet: Referendum

-Before Splash Planet left the drawing board the Hastings District Council put the decision on whether or not Splash Planet would be built to public referendum.
+Before Splash Planet left the drawing board, the Hastings District Council put the decision on whether or not Splash Planet would be built to public referendum.
 The referendum outlined a number of policies in an attempt to gain the locals' confidence.
 These policies included the fact that Splash Planet would be self-sustaining and would not cost the taxpayers any money.

-Financial Woes
+Financial issues

-Despite being sold to rate payers as a money making venture plash Planet will lose about $800,000 in the current 2009 fiscal year.
-In fact, the soon-to-be-released LTCCP projects it will lose about $800,000+ each year for the next ten years that’s $8.3 million.